TomerShenar/Disentangling_Shift_And_Add/README.md

 Q. How can I know my results are sensible?
 ***

 Test, test, test!
-Try to simulate spectra corresponding to the case of interest, and see how well (or not) the method is able to retrieve the orbital parameters.
+Try to simulate spectra corresponding to the case of interest, and see how well (or not) the method is able to retrieve the spectra and/or orbital parameters.
 This is the only way to know for sure whether you can trust the results.